Adult Hearing Services

 The Audiologists at SIU Hearing and Balance are highly trained to work with a variety of hearing aids from different manufacturers.
 We will work with you to develop a personalized plan and hearing aid options based on your individual needs and goals.

-Today's hearing aids are discreet, light-weight, reliable, and provide high performance There are different levels of technology available to meet different budget needs
+Today's hearing aids are small, light-weight, reliable, and provide high performance There are different levels of technology available to meet different budget needs

 What to Expect With Hearing Aids